 Appreciology

-Wednesday // December 13
+Tuesday // December 9

-9:00 - 11:00 am // Virtual
+9:30 - 11:30 am EST // Virtual

 Speaker Bio

 Nearly 40% of staff report leaving their jobs because of feeling “underappreciated!”
-The old styles of Leadership are no longer effective given a new staff generation, new technologies and new issues never before encountered.
+The old styles of leadership are no longer effective given a new staff generation, new technologies and new issues never before encountered.
 Through a seriously humorous presentation Mr. Speaks and Dr. Greg will discuss the art and science of appreciation which will assist in expanding your LEADERSHIP TOOL KIT!

 1. The six (6) principles of appreciation.